Forthcoming Publications

 Early Islamic Sectarianism in Context

-The Ghulat and Nusayris Between Late Antiquity and Modernity
+The Ghulat Between Late Antiquity and Modernity

 The essays in this volume open new horizons for studying the Ghulat and early Islamic sectarianism more generally.
 On the one hand, they eschew the polemical approaches used hitherto, by situating the Ghulat in their proper Late Antique and later contexts.
 On the other, they engage a number of texts written by the Ghulat themselves, which have only recently become available.
 In the early 700s, several men rebelled in Iraq, claiming to be acting on behalf of a God who had become incarnate in human shape.
 They were defeated...